Nacogdoches in Nacogdoches County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in this topic list: War, Texas Independence.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.

 Location.
 31° 36.177′ N, 94° 38.973′ W. Marker is in Nacogdoches, Texas, in Nacogdoches County.
-Marker can be reached from the intersection of North Lanana Street and East Hospital Street.
+It can be reached from the intersection of North Lanana Street and East Hospital Street.
 Marker is located in Oak Grove Cemetery.
 Touch for map.
 Marker is in this post office area: Nacogdoches TX 75961, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Haden Edwards (a few steps from this marker); Kelsey Harris Douglass (a few steps from this marker); Elias E. Hamilton (within shouting distance of this marker); Charles Standfield Taylor (within shouting distance of this marker); John S. Roberts (within shouting distance of this marker); Oak Grove Cemetery (within shouting distance of this marker); Thomas Young Buford (within shouting distance of this marker); Dr. Robert Anderson Irion (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Haden Edwards (a few steps from this marker); Kelsey Harris Douglass (a few steps from this marker); Elias E. Hamilton (within shouting distance of this marker); Charles Standfield Taylor (within shouting distance of this marker); John S. Roberts (within shouting distance of this marker); Oak Grove Cemetery (within shouting distance of this marker); Thomas Young Buford (within shouting distance of this marker); Dr. Robert Anderson Irion (within shouting distance of this marker).
 Touch for a list and map of all markers in Nacogdoches.

 Also see . . .
 Arnold, Hayden S. (1805–1839) - The Handbook of Texas Online.
-Texas State Historical Association (TSHA) (Submitted on April 17, 2021, by Brian Anderson of Humble, Texas.)
+Texas State Historical Association (TSHA) (Submitted on April 17, 2021, by Brian Anderson of New Albany, Ohio.)